One-dimensional polymers in random environments: stretching vs. folding: Main results

 \subsection{Statement of the results}

+We now prove six different theorems, corresponding to the six possible regions in the phase diagram presented in Figure~\ref{F1}.
+We mention that we will use $\hat \bbP$ only when the coupling is needed; otherwise we will keep the notation $\bbP$ (in particular this will be the case when the limit of the rescaled log-partition function is non-random).

-We now prove six different theorems, corresponding to the six possible regions in the phase diagram. { We will specify when the results are specific or not to the case $\hat h >0$; the case $\hat h<0$ will be discussed in Section~\ref{rem:h<0}.
-Note that the case $h=0$ or $\gb=0$ can be recovered by taking $\zeta =+\infty$ or $\gamma =+\infty$ respectively.}
+In this section, we again focus on the case $\hat h >0$, but several results hold for a general $\hat h\in \bbR$: we will highlight when the results are specific to the case $\hat h >0$.
+The case $\hat h<0$ will be discussed separately in Section~\ref{rem:h<0}.
+Note that the case $h=0$ or $\gb=0$ can be recovered by taking $\zeta =+\infty$ or $\gamma =+\infty$ respectively, while the case of constant $h$ or $\gb$ can be recovered by taking $\zeta =0$ or $\gamma =0$ respectively.
+One can then recover Theorem \ref{thm:fixed} from Theorems~\ref{C102}-\ref{C103}-\ref{C104} and \ref{R4tilde} below.

-\begin{theorem}[\textbf{Region 1}] Assume that \eqref{def:betah} holds { with $\hat h \in \bbR$} and
+\begin{theorem}[\textbf{Region 1}] Assume that \eqref{def:betah} holds with $\hat\gb\geq 0$, $\hat h \in \bbR$ and